vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

 better computed in closed form, or code whose derivative is known to be more numerically stable when written by hand.

-A custom derivative is how you tell clad what the derivative of such a function is.
-You write a function whose name is the original's with a suffix, put it in ``clad::custom_derivatives``, and clad calls it instead of differentiating the body.
+A custom derivative is how you tell Clad what the derivative of such a function is.
+You write a function whose name is the original's with a suffix, put it in ``clad::custom_derivatives``, and Clad calls it instead of differentiating the body.
 Which suffix depends on what the call site needs: a pushforward for forward mode, a pullback for reverse mode, and a reverse-forward function for a call in reverse mode whose result is used